Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

-Note that if $\ctalk\approx0$, Eq.~\eqref{eq:itercrosstalk} reduces to Eq.~\eqref{eq:attractor1mem}, and $\sigma_i(t+1)=\sigma_i(t)=\sigma_i^*=\spinmemstate[\nu]_i$, as desired.
-Also, the term in brackets is the overlap (or rather the correlation) between memories $\mu$ and $\nu$, $\frac{1}{N}\memstate[\mu]\cdot\memstate[\nu]$.
-This explains why the derived weight, Eq.~\eqref{eq:weighthopfield}, requires that memories be uncorrelated: so that $\ctalk$ is small, and the network can properly recall its memories.
-The crosstalk depends only on the memories, so we can use Eqs.~\eqref{eq:itercrosstalk} and~\eqref{eq:crosstalk} to estimate the number of memories $P$ that can be stored in the network -- the storage capacity, $P_\mmax$.
+Note that if $\ctalk\approx0$, Eq.~\eqref{eq:itercrosstalk} reduces to Eq.~\eqref{eq:attractor1mem}, giving $\sigma_i(t+1)=\sigma_i(t)=\sigma_i^*=\spinmemstate[\nu]_i$, as desired.
+The term in brackets in Eq.~\eqref{eq:crosstalk} is the overlap, or correlation, between memories $\mu$ and $\nu$, $\frac{1}{N}\memstate[\mu]\cdot\memstate[\nu]$.
+Correlated memories produce nonzero overlaps, increasing the crosstalk and impairing memory retrieval.
+For this reason, the Hopfield model assumes approximately uncorrelated memories, so that $\ctalk$ remains small and the network can reliably recover stored patterns.
+The model can also work with correlated memories, but the network must be trained using a different approach.\cite{hertzRedesNeurais,peretto}